Jeeyoun-S/Jeeyoun-S.github.io/project/MyOnlineGym/README.md

   <style>
     details {
       padding-left: 20px;
+    }
+    details summary {
       cursor: pointer;
+      font-family: bolder;
     }
   </style>
 </head>

-0. this unordered seed list will be replaced by toc as unordered list {:toc}
+1. this unordered seed list will be replaced by toc as unordered list {:toc}

 ## 소개